sandialabs/tensor_toolbox/CONTRIBUTION_GUIDE.md

 # Tensor Toolbox Contribution Guide

+## Getting Started

+We do not accept Developer requests, but we do accept Reporter requests.
+Before you can make a contribution, you need to create a **fork** of this repository.
+Then you will be able to make a merge request following the instructions below.

 ## Checklist

 - [ ] **Issue** Before the merge request, submit an issue for the change, providing as much detailed information as possible.
 For bug reports, please provide enough information to reproduce the problem.